Gllosa/MartianRobots/README.md

 ## **Run it**
 In order to run the program you will need to download the code.
-You also need to have an input.txt (in the same directory) just like the one in the sample.
-Once you have your input file ready you can run it from the file location as: node main.js "file name.txt".<br>
+You also need to have an input.txt (in the same directory) just like the one in the sample, wich is already given (you may change it).
+Once you have your input file ready you can run it from the file location as: ´node main.js "file name.txt"´.<br>
 Once you have run the code you will see the output on the console.
 Additionally an output.txt file will be created on the same directory.

 ## **Requirements**